-Soldiers who are injured during battle can be comforted with things that help them relax and think of home.
-During a World War II battle, an injured soldier requested a drink to help calm his nerves.
-The lengths one of his comrades, Vincent Speranza, went to to get him said beverage is a tale that is still told decades later.
+Soldiers who’ve been injured in battle can often be comforted with items that remind them of home.
+During the Siege of Bastogne in World War II, for example, an injured paratrooper requested something rather simple to calm his nerves: a drink.
+The lengths one of his comrades, Vincent Speranza, went to to get him said beverage is a tale that continues to be told decades later.

-When the shelling had died down, Speranza helped with wounded soldiers.
-Along the way, he ran into his friend and assistant machine gunner Joe Willis.
-The former parachutist recalled, “I found him, and asked ‘How you doin?’
+“I found him and asked ‘How you doin?’
 He said, ‘I got a couple pieces of shrapnel in my leg.
 It’s not too bad.’
 I asked if there was anything I could do for him.
 He said, ‘Yeah, go find me something to drink.'”

 An amazing revelation came decades later

-65 years after the events, Speranza returned to Bastogne to celebrate the opening of a new Museum.
-While there, he chatted with a soldier from the Netherlands and another from Belgium.
-After the beer story was told, they asked him, “You were the GI who gave beer to the wounded?
+Over six decades later, Vincent Speranza returned to Bastogne to celebrate the opening of the Bastogne War Museum.
+While there, he chatted with two soldiers, one from the Netherlands and another from Belgium.
+After telling the beer story, the duo exclaimed, “You were the GI who gave beer to the wounded?
 You’re famous in Europe!”

-Speranza had another big surprise up his sleeve
+Vincent Speranza had another surprise up his sleeve

-A few years after discovering he was the inspiration behind Airborne beer, Speranza was in the news again.
-This time around he decided that he would relive his old parachuting days by jumping out of an airplane.
-And he was going to do it at the age of 91.
+A few years after discovering he was the inspiration behind Airborne Beer, Vincent Speranza made the news once again.
+This time around, he’d decided he would relive his old parachuting days by jumping out of an aircraft – and he would do so at the age of 91.
 Speranz had completed several jumps before this, and had actually decided to become a paratrooper when he’d heard they earned an extra $50 a month.